100 Notable alumni of

 -

-Brian David Mason ECA is a Canadian politician who was leader of the Alberta New Democratic Party from 2004 to 2014 and served the Minister of Transportation in Rachel Notley's NDP government.
+Brian David Mason ECA is a Canadian politician who was leader of the Alberta New Democratic Party from 2004 to 2014 and served as the Minister of Transportation in Rachel Notley's NDP government.
 He also served as the Government House Leader.
 Mason was first elected as a Member of the Legislative Assembly of Alberta for the now-defunct riding of Edmonton Highlands in a 2000 byelection.
 He was subsequently re-elected, and was elected in Edmonton-Highlands-Norwood after the riding was created in 2004.
 He chose not to seek re-election in 2019, and was succeeded by Janis Irwin.
 Mason was the longest serving NDP MLA in Alberta history, with a political career spanning more than 20 years.

 -